Phillips & Drew Kings: 1984 tournament

 In 1984, the tournament was a category 14 event.
 This was the first-ever all-GM tournament to be held in the United Kingdom, and took place from 26 April to 11 May.
 The participants were: Anatoly Karpov, Murray Chandler, Lev Polugaevsky, Jan Timman, Zoltán Ribli, Yasser Seirawan, Viktor Korchnoi, Rafael Vaganian, Ulf Andersson, Tony Miles, Jon Speelman, Jonathan Mestel, John Nunn, and Eugenio Torre.

 Result: Karpov 9/13, Chandler, Polugaevsky 8, Timman 7.5, Ribli, Seirawan 7, Korchnoi, Vaganian 6.5, Andersson, Miles, Speelman 5.5, Mestel, Nunn, Torre 5 (14 players).

 1986 tournament

 The 1986 tournament, not involving Phillips and Drew, was the GLC Chess Challenge.
 It was the final event in the series, as the GLC itself had been abolished that same year.
-It was held at the Great Eastern Hotel, from 11–17 March.
+It was held at the Great Eastern Hotel, from 11 to 17 March.
 The participants were: Glenn Flear, Murray Chandler, Nigel Short, John Nunn, Zoltán Ribli, Lev Polugaevsky, Lajos Portisch, Boris Spassky, Jon Speelman, Rafael Vaganian, Bent Larsen, James Plaskett, Maxim Dlugy and Jonathan Mestel.

 Result: Flear 8.5/13, Chandler, Short 8, Nunn, Ribli 7.5, Polugaevsky, Portisch, Spassky 7, Vaganian, Speelman 6, Larsen 5.5, Plaskett 5, Mestel, Dlugy 4 (14 players).

 This was one of the greatest upsets in chess history.
 Flear, an International Master from Leicester, was a last-minute replacement for Karpov and was not expected to score well in such a high class field.